RoseReyes/RoseReyes/README.md

 ```

 ### 🧭 About Me
-I'm a developer focused on building fast, accessible, and user-centered apps.
+I'm a developer focused on building accessible and user-centered apps.
 I love clean code, simple UI, and learning new tools that make development more powerful and elegant.